“It takes a lifetime for someone to discover Greece, but it only takes an instance to fall in love with her.”American Artist, Henry Miller

 What we love most about the museum is that the glass walls of its exhibition space enable you to enjoy a panoramic view of both the Acropolis and the modern city.

 Moreover, the museum boldly incorporates the imperative traces and monuments of Ancient Athens.
-For instance, the museum gives visitors unique access to explore an archaeological excavation site which finally brought to light through a glass floor of the interior spaces.
+For instance, the museum gives visitors unique access to explore an archaeological excavation site which is finally brought to light through a glass floor of the interior spaces.

 This corner of the museum always grabs the attention of everyone who comes here, and it’s authentic and genuine.
 Don’t forget to head for the gallery of the slopes compiled from the large and small sanctuaries of the adjacent sites as it should include in your list of things to do in Greece.